Wilhelm Hasenclever: Work in the Reichstag and the anti-socialist laws

 Hasenclever, Liebknecht, Bebel and other SAP party members kept their seats in the Reichstag and continued to oppose Bismarck's politics and the parties that supported him.
 However, they were not allowed to publicly represent Social Democracy within the Reich's borders outside the Reichstag.
-Even though these heavy sanctions, their seats were confirmed in the next Reichstag elections, in which the SAP continued to gain additional votes.
+Even with these heavy sanctions, they held their seats in the next Reichstag election, in which the SAP continued to gain additional votes.
 Against Bismarck's intentions, the anti-socialist laws had led to a surge of solidarity in the working class that politicized the workers and moved them closer to the party.

-Between 1881 and 1890 the number of Reichstag votes for the SAP rose from 312000 in 1881 to more than 1.4 Million in 1890, an increase of more than 450%.
+Between 1881 and 1890 the number of Reichstag votes for the SAP rose from 312,000 in 1881 to more than 1.4 Million in 1890, an increase of more than 450%.
 That made the SAP the party with the highest number of votes in the Reich.
-The new Sozialgesetzgebung (social laws) of the chancellor, which created the basis for a system of social security, failed to stop that trend.
+Bismarck's social laws, which created the basis for a system of social security and were intended to win voters away from the workers' movement, failed to stop the trend.